Global smooth solutions by transport noise of 3D Navier-Stokes equations with small hyperviscosity: Global smooth solutions of stochastic HNSEs via scaling limit

 \end{lemma}

 The key point in the above result is the presence of $\|\theta\|_{\ell^{\infty}}$ on the RHS\eqref{eq:time_regularity_estimate_1}.
-Lemma \ref{l:time_regularity_estimate} is well-known to experts, and it is a consequence of the structure of the noise described in Subsection \ref{ss:noise} and of the uniform in $\theta$ estimate in Theorem \ref{t:HNSEs_cutoff_global}.
-We omit the details and we refer to the proof of either \cite[Proposition 3.6]{FGL21} or \cite[Lemma 6.3]{A22} for a similar situation.
+Lemma \ref{l:time_regularity_estimate} is well-known to experts, and it is a consequence of the structure of the noise described in Subsection \ref{ss:noise} and the energy equality for $v$: